GSS Country Snapshot

 A brief overview of Harvard activities, safety & security, health, cultural, and outbound immigration considerations

 The United Kingdom (collectively England, Northern Ireland, Scotland, and Wales) is a popular destination for Harvard affiliates to study, research, intern, attend conferences, and travel.
 It consistently ranks in the top 10 registered locations for Harvard travelers.
-Through our Harvard Global U.K. entity, we provide international employment, office administration, and gift administration services in England and Wales that support the University’s research, fundraising, and educational activities.
+Through our Harvard Global entities in the UK, we provide international employment, office administration, and gift administration services that support the University’s research, fundraising, and educational activities.

 The information below is intended as a high-level summary and is not all encompassing.
 We encourage you to review the additional resources and utilize your Harvard network to learn more.
 You can also schedule a consultation with us if you’d like to discuss the safety and security or operational matters unique to you and your travel or project.
 We’ll work with you to minimize risks and help you make informed decisions about your travel and activities.